blogscot/django-examples/README.md

 + blog

-The Try Django 1.9 playlist, over @CodingEntrepreneurs.
+The Try Django 1.9 playlist, over at [CodingEntrepreneurs](https://www.youtube.com/user/CodingEntrepreneurs).
 I recommend this tutorial as Justin's explanations are excellent and he is very active in the comments section answering viewers' comments.

 # Setup